-The Arizona Association of Drug Court Professionals (AADCP) is pleased to announce the Call for Presenters for the 2020 Treatment Court Conference: A Justice Odyssey to be held April 15-17, 2020, at the Prescott Resort in Prescott, Arizona.
+The Arizona Association of Drug Court Professionals (AADCP) is pleased to announce the Call for Presenters for the 2021 Treatment Court Conference: Transforming Lives in a Virtual World to be held April 14-15, 2021, on a virtual platform.
 Our goal is to offer quality workshops that provide skill-building opportunities, increase professional competencies, and focus on implementing research into practice, while also encompassing the spirit of this year’s conference theme.

 AADCP is seeking proposals for sessions/workshops, 75 minutes in length, that present best practices in service delivery, collaboration and justice programming that enhance outcomes for participants in treatment courts, including adult, juvenile, family and reentry drug treatment courts; DWI courts; tribal healing to wellness courts; and veterans treatment courts.
 AADCP strongly encourages proposals for sessions that present research findings, feature data analysis and highlight evidence-based practices.